Phase Ib/II Study of Bexmarilimab Plus Doxorubicin in Adults with Metastatic Soft Tissue Sarcoma

 Who Can Join the Study?

-• You must be able to understand why the study is being done and sign a written informed consent form before any study procedures begin.
+• You must be able to understand the study purpose and sign a written consent form before any study procedures begin.

-• If you are a woman who could become pregnant and are sexually active with a man who is not sterilized, you need a negative pregnancy test within 14 days before starting treatment and you must use a highly effective form of birth control from the screening visit until 7 months after the last dose; you also cannot donate eggs or breast‑feed during this time.
+• If you are a woman who could become pregnant and are sexually active with a male partner who is not sterilized, you must have a negative pregnancy test within 14 days before starting treatment and agree to use a highly effective birth‑control method from screening until 7 months after the last dose.
+You also cannot donate eggs or breast‑feed during this time.

-• If you are a man who is sexually active with a woman who could become pregnant, you must be surgically sterile or use an acceptable form of contraception from the screening visit until 4 months after the last dose; you also cannot donate or bank sperm during this period.
+• If you are a man who is sexually active with a woman who could become pregnant, you must be surgically sterile (e.g., vasectomy) or use an acceptable form of contraception from screening until 4 months after the last dose, and you may not donate or bank sperm during this period.

-• For the dose‑escalation part of the study, you must have a diagnosis of metastatic soft tissue sarcoma confirmed by tissue testing, have had no more than three previous lines of cancer treatment, and must not have received the chemotherapy drug doxorubicin before (although it could be appropriate for your disease).
+• For the early‑phase part of the study (phase Ib dose escalation), your cancer must be confirmed by tissue analysis (histology) and you must have received no more than three previous lines of cancer therapy.
+You must not have received the chemotherapy drug doxorubicin before, although it may be recommended for your disease.

-• For the dose‑expansion and phase II parts of the study, you must have metastatic soft tissue sarcoma of one of the following subtypes: undifferentiated pleomorphic sarcoma (UPS), myxofibrosarcoma (MFS), dedifferentiated liposarcoma (DDLPS), myxoid liposarcoma (MLPS), or leiomyosarcoma (LMS), and you must not have received any treatment for advanced disease before joining the study.
+• For the later‑phase parts of the study (phase Ib dose expansion and phase II), your metastatic soft tissue sarcoma must be one of the following types: undifferentiated pleomorphic sarcoma (UPS), myxofibrosarcoma (MFS), dedifferentiated liposarcoma (DDLPS), myxoid liposarcoma (MLPS), or leiomyosarcoma (LMS).
+You must not have received any treatment for advanced disease before entering the study.

-• Any side effects from previous cancer treatments must have resolved to a mild level (grade 1 or less) except for hair loss or other effects that are not considered a safety risk.
+• Any side effects from previous cancer treatments must have resolved to mild (grade 1) or less, except for hair loss or other effects that the doctor decides are not a safety risk.

-• You must be willing to give blood samples for drug‑level testing (required only in phase Ib) and to provide a recent tissue sample of your tumor (either an archived sample taken within the past 24 months or a new biopsy taken before treatment starts) for research purposes.
+• You must be willing and able to provide blood samples for drug‑level testing (required for phase Ib) and to allow use of existing tumor tissue blocks or a fresh biopsy taken before treatment for research purposes.

 • You must have a life expectancy of at least 12 weeks at the time of screening.